Embodied Healing – Meet Our Teaching Team

 Hiroko Demichelis is a registered clinical counselor in the province of British Columbia Canada and a certified expert in the use of neurofeedback and biofeedback.
 Her credentials also include training and cognitive behavioral therapy and EMDR, an evidence-based trauma healing technique.
 She also trained in mindfulness at Bangor University in the UK.
 Hiro is also an accredited counselor with British Columbia’s Crime Victim Assistance Program and a member of The Breathe Network.

-Week 7 – Compassionate Collaboration with Your Body: Resourcing Before, During and After Triggers and Flashbacks
+Module 7 – Compassionate Collaboration with Your Body: Resourcing Before, During and After Triggers and Flashbacks

 Laura Khoudari’s mission is to increase access to somatic based treatment for women living with trauma, anxiety, depression, and chronic pain in order to help them restore a healthy nervous system, get in touch with their innate resilience, restore their quality of life, and thrive through strength coaching and personal training.

-Week 8 – Self-Care: Nourishing the Nonlinear Process of Healing
+Module 8 – Self-Care: Nourishing the Nonlinear Process of Healing

 Lara Veon is a Holistic Psychotherapist with a private practice in the Chicago land area.
 She’s a body-inclusive practitioner.
 Her clinical work is grounded in somatic psychotherapy and emphasizes the healing of the mind, body and spirit connection.
-She holds a Master’s degree in Community Counseling from Loypla University Chicago and a Master’s degree in teaching from Webster University.
+She holds a Master’s degree in Community Counseling from Loyola University Chicago and a Master’s degree in teaching from Webster University.
 She has supplemented her education with postgraduate training in somatics, equine assisted psychotherapy, trauma and neuroscience.
 In addition to her clinical practice she provides trauma-informed counseling consultation for Beacon Academy, an independent High School in Evanston, Illinois and Mindful Practices, an organization bringing yoga and holistic wellness programs to schools and educators around the world.

 Greg Wieting is a healer and trauma expert.
 For nearly 20 years he’s run a private healthcare practice resolving trauma patterns to heal chronic pain, anxiety, depression, migraines, insomnia, autoimmune disease and more.
 He developed PRISMA – a healing system that fuses that latest advances in trauma and neuroscience, energy medicine, somatic and mindfulness based practices, healing touch and advaita vedanta philosophy.
 He teaches PRISMA to both healers and leaders on the front lines of societal change.